-Reindeer and maral breeding subsidy (from 2001) - partial compensation of variable input costs to deer breeding farms in the North regions.
+Reindeer, maral and horse breeding subsidy (from 2001) - partial compensation of variable input costs to deer breeding farms in the North regions.
+Starting from 2017, this support is integrated in the "Support for regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.